Building a Laneway Suite in Toronto

 Proximity to overhead wires

 Since the laneway suite is located very close to the back of the property line we had to contend with overhead wires that run telecommunication to all of the houses on the street.
-Due to elevation of where the wires ran we had to adjust the window sizing to prevent the lines from be visible from inside of the second level.
+Due to elevation of where the wires ran we had to adjust the window sizing to prevent the lines from being as visible from inside of the second level.

 Laneway Suite Project Floor Plans